EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 ### Task 4: Connect to domain

 Note: Wait for VN2-SRV2 to reboot before starting with this task.
-You may want to continue with the next exercise and return to this task, if the domain controller installation takes too long.

 #### Desktop experience